 11. Brooks Cascadia 15

 The BioMoGo cushioning keeps your feet comfortable and pain-free.
-A built-in Ballistic Rock Shield helps to absorb the impact of rocks and bumps in the trail without being hard on your feet.
+A built-in ballistic rock shield helps to absorb the impact of rocks and bumps on the trail without being hard on your feet.

-The Pivot Post technology offers extra stability and will ensure that you don’t end up over-extending your arches or losing the support of the midsole while on rough terrain.
-It also features a Gore-Tex membrane in the upper which is waterproof, which won’t necessarily help high arches but is a helpful feature to have when you’re outdoors.
+Pivot Post technology offers extra stability and will ensure that you don’t end up over-extending your arches or losing the support of the midsole while on rough terrain.
+It also features a waterproof Gore-Tex membrane in the upper that won’t necessarily help high arches but is a helpful feature to have when you’re outdoors.

 To keep you even more stable on varying ground, a TrailTack sticky gum rubber outsole will prevent slipping.